alco/porcelain/README.md

 ## Prerequisites

 Porcelain requires [goon](https://github.com/alco/goon) to work.
-The binary for OS X is included, put it in your application's working directory or somewhere in your `$PATH`.
+Get the binary for your OS and put it in your application's working directory or somewhere in your `$PATH`.

 ## Usage